Research & Analysis Wing: Historical Way of recruitment

-Direct recruitment at Class I executive level is from Civil services officers undergoing Foundation course at Lal Bahadur Shastri National Academy of Administration.
-At the end of the course, it conducts a campus interview.
-Based on a selection of psychological tests and the interview, candidates are inducted for a lien period of one year.
-During this period, they have an option of rejoining their parent service (if they wish to) after which they can be permanently absorbed into the Research and Analysis Service.
+Current Scenario

+There is no direct recruitment in the Research and Analysis Wing (R&AW).
+Individuals who wish to join R&AW must first qualify through one of the following competitive examinations to become academically eligible for Group A and Group B posts: UPSC CSE, UPSC ESE, GATE, RBI Grade B, UPSC IES, SSB Interview, CAPF Examination.
+After successfully clearing any of the aforementioned examinations, officers are required to join the corresponding Central Government service.
+Following a period of approximately four to five years, their Annual Confidential Reports (ACRs) are reviewed by the Research and Analysis Wing (R&AW).
+Based on this assessment, R&AW initiates the enrollment process for eligible officers into its specific organizational divisions.
+Then the candidates are required to undergo a separate selection process conducted by R&AW, which includes a specialized test and interview.
+Only those who successfully clear this process are appointed to the Research and Analysis Service (RAS).
 Delhi-based security think tank Institute for Defence Studies and Analyses noted in one of its reports that R&AW suffered from the 'tail-end syndrome' where the 'bottom of the entrance lists' of those qualifying the UPSC examinations were offered jobs.
 Additionally, recruitment is also by lateral deputation from the Officer corps of Armed Forces or Group A Civil Service Officers.
 The Civil and Defence Service Officers permanently resign their cadre and join the RAS.
 However, according to recent reports, officers can return to their parent cadre after serving a specific period in the agency if they wish to.

-Most of the secretaries have been officers from the IPS and other posts are held by IRS and IFS officers.
+Most of the secretaries have been officers from the IPS, IRS and IFS officers.
 R&AW also employs a number of linguists and other experts in various fields.
 The service conditions of R&AW officers are governed by the Research and Analysis Wing (Recruitment, Cadre and Service) Rules, 1975.

+Difference between Officer and Agent

+A common misconception exists that an agent (Spy) and an officer (Spymaster) are the same.
+This is not the case.
+Officers of the Research and Analysis Wing (R&AW) are formally appointed members of the Government of India, whereas agents are not enlisted or employed directly by the government.
+Recruitment is conducted exclusively for officers; agents are never formally inducted into government service.

+Furthermore, when an R&AW officer is posted to a foreign embassy or assignment, they are provided official cover and the protections of diplomatic immunity.
+Agents, however, do not receive such privileges.
+If an officer’s activities are discovered, they may be declared a persona non grata; in contrast, an agent apprehended while conducting espionage may face prosecution and, in extreme cases, capital punishment.